-- Surgery : Any surgical wounds has potential to become either keloid or hypertrophic scar depending on the individual’s susceptibility.
+- Surgery: Any surgical wounds have the potential to become either keloid or hypertrophic scar depending on the individual’s susceptibility.
 Commonly seen with caesarian sections which is the most common operation done

 Treatments for Keloid and Hypertrophic Scars

 Keloid Scars are very difficult to treat.
 Best results are when treated early days of scar appearance.
-Treatments help to flatten, reduce itch and improve colour of the scar.
+Treatments help to flatten, reduce itch, and improve the colour of the scar.

 - Steroid Injections

 - Triamcinolone acetonide which is a form of steroid is the most effective treatment for both hypertrophic and keloid scars Steroids have both direct anti-inflammatory and vasoconstrictive effects which results in whitening of the keloid scars.
 It also breaks the bonds between collagen fibres, which gradually reduces the amount of scar tissue.In the clinic, we combine triamcinolone with botulinum toxin as studies have shown faster and better results.Anaesthetic cream is applied for 20 minutes before the injection is done.
 There will be some pain and swelling post-procedure which resolves the next day.
 Improvement of a scar is seen after 3-4 weeks.An injection into scar is done every 3-4 weeks continuously till optimal flattening of the scar occurs.Potential side effects of steroid injections into the skin are depression or hypopigmentation of skin at the site of injection.
 These side effects are rare and occurrence are minimised by controlling the amount of steroids and frequency of injections.

 - Laser Genesis

 - Laser genesis is non-invasive, non-ablative treatment that reduces the redness associated with the scars.
 Usually done before steroid injections.